architectdrone/DwarfCraft/README.md

 `python main.py <path to world> <size>`

+### Where can I find example saves, if I don't want to run DwarfCraft?

+Example saves can be found in releases.

-### What if I want to play DwarfCraft, but I don't want to download all that stuff?
+### What if I want to run DwarfCraft, but I don't want to download all that stuff?

-I'm looking into the best way to host pre-generated DwarfCraft files.
-Stay tuned!
+I am working on creating an exe for DwarfCraft.
+As it turns out, this is fairly difficult.

 ### I am familiar with the Amulet API... why did you do <dumb thing\> when you could do <smart thing\>?